nickmatsnev/ddd/snippets/convert-a-string-to-an-integer-array.md

 Create two arrays: `temp` and `res`.

-1. Split the given string into substrings based on space (or multiple spaces–`StringSplitOptions.RemoveEmptyEntries` takes care of them) and put these substrings in `temp`.
+1. Split the given string into substrings based on space (or multiple spaces–`StringSplitOptions.RemoveEmptyEntries` option takes care of them) and put these substrings in `temp`.
 2. `res` is the resulting integer array that the function will return.
 In the loop every number from the temporary array gets converted to an integer and placed in the resulting array.

 Here I expect the given string to contain only integers.
 Make sure that you handle all possible exceptions before using the above code in production.